prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 #### 4. **NodeJS**

 - Node.js is the back-end layer which hosts the server created using JavaScript.
-- It is an open-source, cross-platform which uses JavaScript(outside the browser) to create server side tools and applications.
+- It is open-source, cross-platform which uses JavaScript(outside the browser) to create server side tools and applications.
-- Express.js framework is build on top of Node.js to facilitate web developments.
+- Express.js framework is built on top of Node.js to facilitate web development.
-- Node.js hosts thousands of public/private packages via NPM to facilitate applications development over multiple domains.
+- Node.js hosts thousands of public/private packages via NPM to facilitate application development over multiple domains.

 ### Why should you learn MERN Stack ?